I participated in an NSF Research Experiences for Undergraduates (REU) program. Do I need to take this training?

 I am finishing my dissertation research at a national lab.
 Do I need to complete the RCRS training?

-We realize there will be exceptions, particularly for students later in their academic career, as we launch the new RCRS training requirement for all Ph.D. students and post-docs.
-As long as the students are not funded by NSF or NIH, we can waive the training requirement for students who are working off-site or are in their last term, of their department approves.
-We will make alternate arrangements for students who have finding that requires federally-mandated training.
+We realize there will be exceptions, particularly for students later in their academic career.
+As long as the students are not funded by NSF or NIH, we can waive the training requirement for students who are working off-site or are in their last term, if their department approves.
+We will make alternate arrangements for students who have funding that requires federally-mandated training.

 I registered for an RCRS workshop can no longer attend.
 Should I contact anyone?

 Yes, please email firstname.lastname@example.org with the name and date of the workshop you wish to cancel and your U-M ID number.
 The workshops have limited seating capacity, and there may be other students who would like to attend.

 I want to attend a workshop and the online registration is closed.
 May I come to the workshop without registering?

 Please email email@example.com to confirm there is an available seat at the workshop you wish to attend, as they’re often filled to capacity.